fbpx

 Skip to content

-Processing over 1 million opt out requests for customers, we see a lot of disturbing things with respect to consumer data.
-One of the most disturbing though is the incestuous relationship many personal data removal “privacy” companies have with data brokers posting and selling people’s information online.
+Processing over 10 million opt-out requests for customers, we see a lot of disturbing things with respect to consumer data.
+One of the most disturbing though is the financially incestuous relationship many personal data removal “privacy” companies have with the data brokers they cover.
 Most of the collaboration is hidden from the public and happens behind closed doors, but here we have posted some screenshots and live video examples to warn consumers and bring attention to the practice.

 OneRep HelloPrivacy DataSeal and BrandYourself

-Be aware of data removal companies that also partner with data brokers.
+Be aware of data removal companies that have financial arrangements with the data brokers they cover.

-OneRep, HelloPrivacy, DataSeal, and BrandYourself prey or have preyed on the naïveté of consumers by partnering with data brokers through co-marketing, co-selling, and affiliate relationships – and in some cases, even also simultaneously run or ran data broker web sites.
+In this blog post we have evidence that suggests Onerep, HelloPrivacy, DataSeal, and BrandYourself partner with, or in the past have partnered with, data brokers through affiliate relationships – and in some cases, even also simultaneously run or ran data broker web sites.
 If you’re seeking privacy services, we recommend avoiding data privacy Double Agents, unless you want to fund the very data brokers you’re trying to be removed from.
+To use an analogy, how would you feel about an anti-virus software company that approved as affiliate partners the creators and distributors of computer virus programs?

 Notorious Data Brokers ThatsThem and PeopleFinders Both Redirect to HelloPrivacy and BrandYourself for Affiliate Partnerships

 BrandYourself operates or has operated three data privacy product brands: BrandYourself, HelloPrivacy, and Zoro Privacy.
-Check out the videos below demonstrating the notorious data broker ThatsThem redirecting to their partner HelloPrivacy.
+Check out the videos below from March 22, 2022 demonstrating the notorious data broker ThatsThem redirecting to their partner HelloPrivacy.

-But there’s more, BrandYourself, the parent company of HelloPrivacy, has also partnered with PeopleFinders directly, who will sell your data to just about anyone in the world, unless you have it removed by their partner BrandYourself, of which PeopleFinders will get a cut of your payment through their affiliate partnership.
+But there’s more.
+BrandYourself, the parent company of HelloPrivacy, has also partnered with PeopleFinders directly, who will sell your data to just about anyone in the world, unless you have it removed by their partner BrandYourself, of which PeopleFinders will get a cut of your payment through their affiliate partnership.
+This video was recorded July 11, 2021.

 Screenshot of ClustrMaps (a data broker) that shows their affiliate partnership program with OneRep (a data broker removal service)

-The late Will McAdam of PrivacyDuck shared his detailed research into the murky origins of OneRep and its seemingly symbiotic operations with the data broker Nuwber starting back in 2016.
-Sadly, Will passed away, but his significant contributions to the privacy community live on on his YouTube channel where he documented several disturbing business practices that OneRep has since ended or concealed from the public.
+The late Will McAdam of PrivacyDuck shared his detailed research into the origins of Onerep and its seemingly symbiotic operations with the data broker Nuwber starting back in 2016.
+Sadly, Will passed away at age 39 on July 18, 2021, but his significant contributions to the privacy community lived on in his YouTube channel for several years where he documented several business practices that Onerep has since ended or concealed from the public.

 https://www.youtube.com/watch?v=faTP4DaT0_w